The Queen of Spain was in Switzerland today to visit the headquarters of the Union for International Cancer Control (UICC) in Geneva.

 She debuted a textured white Adolfo Dominguez straight-cut collarless coat (€270) fashioned with a minimal silhouette and cropped raglan sleeves.

-She teamed it with a new black satin lace-trimmed camisole (unidentified) and her Hugo Boss HUGO 'Heylen' trousers (£189) which she first wore in Mérida earlier this year.
+She teamed it with a new black satin lace-trimmed camisole (unidentified) and her Hugo Boss 'Heylen' trousers (£189) which she first wore in Mérida earlier this year.

 She accessorized with beloved Gold & Roses Double Dagger Earrings.